vintage-software/javascript/typescript.md

         function add(num1 : number, num2 : number) { // ... }
     ```

 - Parameter Decorators (ES7 decorators will supported in the spec but not Parameter Decorators).
 This is used in Angular 2.
+Use the auto assigned properties like the example above.
 Example:
     ```typescript
-    constructor(
+    // Bad favor the injected service example above. constructor(
         @Inject(ApiService) ApiService,
         @Inject(ErrorsService) ErrorsService) {